 - Increased phagocytosis - the body’s natural process to scavenge dead and degenerated cells it is important to the infection control process required for healing

-- Stimulation of fibroblastic activity - promoting repair of connective tissue and formation of collagen fibers
+- Stimulation of fibroblastic activity - promoting repair of connective tissue and formation of collagen fibres

 Red light therapy is a versatile modality which can be used in many situations.
 It is a stand alone therapy but also works very well with both massage and particularly myofascial release.
 Stimulation of relevant acupoints prior to using myofascial techniques has in my experience produced very positive responses both in the way the horse behaves during the session and the results achieved and maintained following the session.
 Its direct use on injuries is remarkable, I have used it on several wounds and soft tissue injuries, these have healed much faster than when the light was not used.